LizanLycan/LizanLycan/README.md

 🐺 About The Architect

 I am a Full Stack Software Engineer specializing in the convergence of decentralized technologies and Artificial Intelligence.
-With a background in Systems Engineering and advanced specialization from 42 Wolfsburg, I build robust, scalable architectures that bridge the gap between Web2 utility and Web3 ownership.
+With a background in Systems Engineering and advanced specialization from Universidad de Los Andes and 42 Wolfsburg, I build robust, scalable architectures that bridge the gap between Web2 utility and Web3 ownership.

 🔭 Currently: Architecting Social Engagement & AI Data Labeling solutions at HUB.xyz.